Nigerian films get boost from UK-based online startup iROKOtv

-CAPE TOWN Nigerian films don't often make it to Western cinemas, but Nigerians living abroad can now see their favourite "Nollywood" movies thanks to a London-based Internet startup.
+CAPE TOWN, Nov 13 Nigerian films don't often make it to Western cinemas, but Nigerians living abroad can now see their favourite "Nollywood" movies thanks to a London-based Internet startup.

 Jason Njoku, a 31-year-old Londoner of Nigerian descent, got the idea for his company iROKOtv.com when his mother asked him to get her some DVDs of Nigerian movies and he couldn't find any online.